Lizz647/BI506-BioBBS/README.md

 + **First run:**

-  Modify the database section in the `settings.py` configuration file to the locally used database 这里插一下图片
+  Modify the database section in the `settings.py` configuration file to the locally used database.

 + **Configuring environment:**